 |within (T)||6 months|

 You now have a focused, searchable, and well-built clinical question:

-"In cancer patients with fatigue (P), what is the effect of yoga (I), compared with usual care (C), on quality of life (O) within 6 months (T)?"
+"In adult cancer patients experiencing fatigue (P), what is the effect of meditation (I), compared with no meditation (C), on quality of life (O) within 6 months (T)?"

 This PICOT question can then be used to develop comprehensive search terms in library databases to locate relevant research evidence to support your PICOT.